in the United States

 • Modern contraception is highly effective.
 Among American women at risk for unintended pregnancy, the 65% who use a contraceptive method consistently and correctly account for only 5% of unintended pregnancies.
 The 19% who use a method inconsistently account for 43%, and the 16% who do not use a method at all account for 52%.

 • The most effective methods for preventing pregnancy are implants, vasectomy, tubal sterilization and IUDs (all more than 99% effective); injectables (94%); vaginal rings, patches and pills (all 91%); diaphragms (88%); and male condoms (82%).

 • Among American women who use contraceptives, the largest proportions use the pill (28%), tubal sterilization (27%) and the condom (16%).
 However, sterilization is the most common method among black and Hispanic women, while white women most commonly choose the pill.

-• In 2009, some 9% of women using contraceptives relied on long-acting reversible methods (the implant and the IUD).
-In 2002, this proportion was 2%.
+• In 2012, some 12% of women using contraceptives relied on long-acting reversible methods (the implant and the IUD).
+In 2009, this proportion was 9% and in 2002 this proportion was 2%.

 • Most women who use the pill do so to prevent pregnancy; however, more than half also identify noncontraceptive health benefits, such as treatment for excessive menstrual bleeding, menstrual pain and acne, as reasons for use.